Price Transparency

 Disbursements

-Disbursements are costs related to your matter that are payable to third parties, such as medical experts.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+Disbursements are costs related to your matter that are payable to third parties, such as barrister’s (counsels’) fees.
+We will handle any disbursement payments on your behalf to ensure a smoother process.

 Main Tasks